Daily Comment (October 21, 2016)

 by Bill O’Grady and Kaisa Stucke

-Based on inventories alone, oil prices are overvalued with the fair value price of $45.66.
-Meanwhile, the EUR/WTI model generates a fair value of $49.07.
-Together (which is a more sound methodology), fair value is $44.17, meaning that current prices are close to fair value.
+Based on inventories alone, oil prices are overvalued with the fair value price of $43.91.
+Meanwhile, the EUR/WTI model generates a fair value of $47.44.
+Together (which is a more sound methodology), fair value is $44.52, meaning that current prices are a bit above fair value.
+Most likely, the divergence from fair value is due to hopes of an OPEC deal that would boost prices.
+We are surprised to see oil hold its gains in the face of a rising dollar.
+The best explanation is that OPEC has engineered this price strength.
+However, this means that the oil market is quite vulnerable to any disappointment from the cartel.

 View the complete PDF